Rat-Rig/V-core-3/docs/src/firmware.md

 ??? tip "Bigger printer?"

     Those values will be different for bigger printers, take a close look how those are defined `X-4.5:150:304.5 Y-4.52:305:-4.52` meaning that the first lead is at `X-4.5` and `-4.52`, the second at `X150`, `Y305` and so on.
-Naturally the first (left) lead screw position is the same for all size variants but, taking the second as an example it will land at `X250`, `Y505` for the 500x500x500 version of V-core 3.
+Naturally the first (left) lead screw position is the same for all size variants but, taking the second as an example it will land at `X250`, `Y505` for the 500x500x500 version of V-Core 3.

 {{ gcode("firmware/Duet_RRF/config.g", 41, 43) }}